-Now Showing - New for 2016 - Max Adventures
+Now Showing - New for 2017 - Happy Feet 4-D Experience

-3D imagery and special effects of lighting, moving seats, water sprays, air blasts, leg ticklers, smells and bubbles make our film 'Max Adventures' an unforgettable experience.
+3-D imagery and special effects of lighting, moving seats, water sprays, air blasts, leg ticklers, smells and bubbles make our film 'Happy Feet 4-D Experience' an unforgettable experience.

 The film is shown daily throughout the season.
 Our cinema is wheelchair friendly.